jimting/MSABot_Rasa/data/nlu.md

 - give me the using information for [GroceryInventory](service) please.
 - please give me the amount overview for [GroceryInventory](service).
 - please give me the using information for [GroceryInventory](service).
+- using amount
+- using info
+- using information

+## lookup:service
+./service.txt

 ## intent:service_api_list
-- Please give me the API list.
+- Please give me the API list for [GroceryInventory](service).
 - API list
 - api